What is the Best Belt Sander? (Handheld Models and More) (2023)

 Sanding surface in tough conditions requires a reliable speed adjustment, which this Makita belt sander model certainly has.
 On top of that, this sanding machine is made of a labyrinth design and double insulation that protects its motor from fine dust particles.

-Unlike typical sanding belts, Makita 9403 Belt Sander runs with a powerful 11-amp motor that ensures consistent speed even when handling heavy-duty projects.
+Unlike typical sanding belts, the Makita 9403 Belt Sander runs with a powerful 11-amp motor that ensures consistent speed even when handling heavy-duty projects.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. RIKON Belt Disc Sander